llm-bible/llm-bible.github.io/_publications/lee2023efficient.markdown

 bibkey: lee2023efficient
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.09758"}
-tags: ['RAG', 'Efficiency and Optimization', 'Tools']
+tags: ['RAG', 'Tools', 'Efficiency and Optimization']
 ---
 Large language models (LLMs) have revolutionized the landscape of Natural Language Processing systems, but are computationally expensive.
 To reduce the